SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/admin/create-extra-field.md

 1. Select a type for the new field and click **OK**.

 1. In the **Field properties** screen, enter data about the new field.
-The available properties depend on the type of extra field (specified in step 3).

     * Enter a *name* to be used as the label.
-    * Enter a *database field* beginning with **x_** to identify it in the schema.
+    * Enter a *database field* beginning with **x_** to identify the field in the schema.
     * Optionally set other properties.
-The type determines what is available.
+The type (specified in step 3) determines what is available.
 Se details about the fields below.

     > [!TIP]
     > To make a field mandatory, select **Cannot be empty**.